 Consumer Choice and Corporate Bankruptcy

-Using an incentivized randomized experiment, we estimate the causal effect of a Chapter 11 bankruptcy filing on consumer demand for the bankrupt firm's products.
-Knowledge of Hertz's Chapter 11 bankruptcy reduces consumers' willingness-to-pay for Hertz by 35%.
+Using incentivized randomized experiments, we estimate the causal effect of a Chapter 11 bankruptcy filing on consumer demand for the bankrupt firm's products.
+Knowledge of a firm's bankruptcy reduces a consumer's willingness-to-pay by 18-35%, depending on the industry.
 We show evidence that consumers fear both (i) a liquidation preventing future relationships with a firm and (ii) a decline in quality while a firm reorganizes.
-Estimating a structural model of consumer demand, we quantify the large negative impact of Hertz's bankruptcy on Hertz's market share and consumer welfare.
-We find that educating consumers about Chapter 11 can improve consumer welfare.
+Estimating a structural model of consumer demand, we quantify the large negative impact of bankruptcy on consumer welfare and a bankrupt firm's market share.

 Keywords: Consumer choice, bankruptcy, financial distress, structural estimation, experimental economics, Hertz